-By default, a bean archive has no enabled interceptors bound via interceptor bindings.
-An interceptor must be explicitly enabled by listing its class under the <interceptors> element of the beans.xml file of the bean archive.
+An interceptor may be explicitly enabled for a bean archive by listing its class under the <interceptors> element of the beans.xml file of the bean archive.

 The order of the interceptor declarations determines the interceptor ordering.
 Interceptors which occur earlier in the list are called first.